How To Recognize Institutional Christianity

 Because we were a 501c3, non-profit "church", tax-exempt status, and our "contributions" to the corporation that was called Life Challenge Church, "donations" could now be recorded for tax-deductions from the IRS.

 BTW, "donations" were a mandatory 10% for voting members.
-Corporation members agreed to abide to church By-Laws and rules governing the assembly which included voting rights, tax-deductions, and the expectation of finncial commitment
+Corporation members agreed to abide to church By-Laws and rules governing the assembly which included voting rights, tax-deductions, and the expectation of finncial commitment.

-Leadership requirements were spelled out in the membership Rules and included signed agreement to pay a 10% tithe and 5% offering.
+Leadership requirements were spelled out in the membership Rules and included a signed agreement to pay a 10% tithe and 5% offering.

-As we morphed into an independent "Evangelical, Inter-denominational"assembly after leaving the denomination, we modified the corporation and membership rules
+As we morphed into an independent "Evangelical, Inter-denominational"assembly after leaving the denomination, we modified the corporation and membership rules.

 Still, as is very common, the pastors family remained in sole control of spending (general fund) and the tithe account.
 The 10% tithe requirement remained, as well as a modified "loyalty" pledge for anyone in ministry ranging from Sunday School teachers to Choir.
 Board members had an unwritten expectation to be solid financial supporters.